Performing Access Reviews

 - Employment Status

-- User Application Status
+- Application Access Status (for apps)

-- Assigned Licenses
+- Assigned Licenses (for apps)

 - Department

-- Last Login
+- Last Login (for apps)

 Available Actions